-Command Syntax Command Mode Purpose ntp source interface CONFIGURATION Enter the following keywords and slot/port or number information: For a 1-Gigabit Ethernet interface, enter the keyword GigabitEthernet followed by the slot/port information.
+Command Syntax Command Mode Purpose

+ntp source interface CONFIGURATION Enter the following keywords and slot/port or number information: For a 1-Gigabit Ethernet interface, enter the keyword GigabitEthernet followed by the slot/port information.
 For a loopback interface, enter the keyword loopback followed by a number between 0 and 16383.
 For a port channel interface, enter the keyword lag followed by a number from 1 to 255 for TeraScale and ExaScale.
+For a SONET interface, enter the keyword sonet followed by the slot/port information.
 For a 10-Gigabit Ethernet interface, enter the keyword TenGigabitEthernet followed by the slot/port information.
-For a VLAN interface, enter the keyword vlan followed by a number from 1 to 4094.
+For a VLAN interface, enter the keyword vian followed by a number from 1 to 4094.
 E-Series ExaScale platforms support 4094 VLANs with FTOS version 8.2.1.0 and later.
-Earlier ExaScale supports 2094 VLANS.
+Earlier ExaScale supports 2094

+VLANS.